anelcanto/tictactoe/README.md

-Open the the starter file to execute this comannd line tictactoe
+Open the the 'starter.rb' file to execute this comannd line tictactoe